 Communal areas

 Repair category N/A

 Notes

 Garages and permanent outbuildings

 Repair category 2

-Notes Patch repair will be required including to decayed joinery and cracked masonry.
-The garage is of an age and style where a degree of regular ongoing maintenance should be anticipated.
+Notes General wear and tear was noted including decay to joinery and corrosion to the roof structure at the garage.
+Patch repair and regular ongoing maintenance should be anticipated.